How to Save Money with a Pellet Heater

 Use the Timer

 Unlike a wood heater, you don’t need to run your pellet heater run 24/7 to keep your house warm.
 Most modern pellet heaters have a timer function built in that lets you switch the heater on and off at a set time, just like a heat pump.
 Want to wake up to a warm house in the morning?
-Switch your heater off at night and set the timer to switch the pellet heater on an hour before you wake-up, say 5 am.
-There’s no need to let a pellet heater run and burn pellets while you sleep, like a wood heater.
-Doing this means you save pellets, thus money, but still wake up to a warm house.
+Switch your heater off at night and set the timer to turn the pellet heater on an hour before you wake-up, say 5 am.
+There’s no need to let a pellet heater run and burn pellets while you sleep, like most people do with a wood heater.
+Using the timer means you only burn pellets when needed, thus saving money, but you still wake up to a warm house.

 Set the Temperature